Casabona: Zinga

 In 1506, Ferdinand II of Aragon granted rights to the city of Crotone, leading to the rise of three concurrent barons of Zinga, Giovanni Antonio Pipino, Nardo Lucifero, and Bartolomeo Tibaldo.
 Having sided with the Kingdom of France during the War of the League of Cognac, Pipino was accused of treason and stripped of his fief.
 However, after only 8 years, the Pipinos reclaimed their estate in 1536.
 In 1558, Propsero Lucifero, first born of Marcantonio Lucifero, married Faustina Prospero, thus transferring the fief to him.
 In the second half of the sixteenth century, the fiefdom, despite an increase in the population, was almost depopulated.
 Despite retaining the title of castrum, Zinga became little more than a small village.
 As the local church had no income, the priesthood of Casabona cared for the citizenry, leading to even more leaving Zinga.
 Not even priests would live in the town.
 In 1618, the baron Oratio Lucifero sold Zinga to Giacomo d'Aquino for 20,600 ducats.
 In the same year, Iacobo Malfitano assumed baronship over the frazione.
 A series of earthquakes in 1638 complicated matters further.
 Having belonged to the Diocese of Umbriatico since the town's formation, archbishop Antonio Ricciulli laid the responsibility of overseeing the town on Iacobo's successor Francesco, as the barony had refused to assign dowry.
 At this point in time, Zinga is said to have no more than 70 inhabitants.
 Francesco's son Giacomo succeeded him and eventually sold Zinga again in 1647, this time to Epaminonda Ferrari.
 The Malfitano's leadership did not prove auspicious for Zinga, as the population continued to decline, to the point that only a single bishop resided in the church.
 An incredibly destructive earthquake struck Calabria in 1659 which destroyed Zinga.
 The town was rebuilt on a nearby hill and repopulated, as evidenced by a bishop's document in May 1662 which says as much.
 The new town had less than 200 inhabitants, and despite still belonging to the parish had not yet erected a church.
 In 1688, Epaminonda's grandson Giovan Battista Rota assumed the baronry, however he died childless a year later and the fiefdom was forfeited per law, that is until Giovan's aunt, wife to the baron of Cereznia contested the forfeiture and had the claim returned to the Rota family.
 In reality, the barons of Cerenzia held true power over the locale.
 By 1700, Zinga had a population of 300.
 The town remained under the Rota family for most of the eighteenth century until they produced a baroness which married into the Savelli nobility, thus transferring the baronry to their name.
 The third Savelli baron, Tommaso Giannuzzi Savelli, sold Zinga to Nicola Barberio for 72000 ducats in 1802.
 Separate churches began to spring up in Zinga, some better maintained than others.

-In 1811, Zinga officially become a frazione of Casabona.
+In 1811, Zinga officially became a frazione of Casabona.